makeruniverse/docs/docs/makerblog/blog.md

 ## 2024

-### Schelling Point
+### Schelling Points

-Imagine this scenario: you are in New York.
-You are supposed to meet a stranger in the city within the next 24 hours, without any chance to communicate.
+Imagine this scenario: You are in New York.
+You are supposed to meet a stranger in the city within the next 24 hours, without any chance to communicate with them.

 Where do you go?
 And when?

-Turns out, people likely end up on top of the Empire State Building at Noon.
+It turns out that people are likely to end up on top of the Empire State Building at Noon.

-In this thought experiment, the Empire State Building is a so-called [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
-The existence of Schelling Points indicate that coordination without communication is actually possible.
+In this thought experiment, the Empire State Building serves as a [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
+The existence of Schelling Points indicates that coordination without communication is possible.

-In various other scenarios, users also gravitate towards likely solutions.
-This is especially interesting for product teams.
-Being aware of Schelling Points, these teams can take advantage of coordination effects with their users.
+Now, imagine this: You are part of a product team developing a radically new user experience powered by AI.
+There are no buttons, no interfaces—everything is controlled by speech.
+Understanding the Schelling Points of your product experience will determine whether your users are captivated or simply lost.